 How Much Color Will Transition a Tree

 You might think it takes a lot of ornaments to transition a tree to a new color, but it doesn’t.
-It only takes a few ornaments in a new color to change a tree.
+Changing a tree only takes a few ornaments in a new color.
 This tree is 9 feet tall and is fully decorated all over.
 I used only 25-30 blue ornaments for the whole tree.
-For a smaller tree that isn’t exposed all the way around, the number would be much less.
-If I had used 100 blue ornaments on this tree, blue would be my base color, not white.
+The number would be much less for a smaller tree that isn’t exposed all the way around.

-I bought the angel topper before the holidays, put it away, and forgot about it.
-When I finished decorating the tree, I remembered the angel; however, it was too difficult to get a cord through the decorated tree!
-I placed the angel on top of the tree, and the tree lights lit her skirt.
-I actually think this plug-in oversight worked out for the best because the lights gave her a nice subtle glow.
+I purchased the angel topper before the holidays, tucked it away, and forgot about it.
+Once I finished decorating the tree, the angel came to mind, but threading a cord through the already decorated branches proved too challenging.
+I decided to place the angel atop the tree, and to my delight, the lights illuminated her skirt beautifully.
+In hindsight, this plug-in oversight was a blessing, as the soft glow from the lights gave her a lovely, subtle radiance.

 Green Tree

-After having an all-white flocked tree, it was hard to go back to a green tree.
-But it was necessary to change the white one because it had finally turned brown.
-Flocked trees, I realized too late, turn brown if stored in a hot attic.
-Each year I sprayed it with a snow product, but it eventually was varying shades of brown and gray.
-I tried a flocking product, but the tree had so much buildup of flocking that the brown color always seeped through the new flocking.
-The tree had a vintage look and working lights, so I gave it away for someone else to use.
+After having an all-white flocked tree that was easy to decorate, transitioning back to a green tree was quite challenging.
+However, it became necessary to replace the white tree, as it had finally turned brown.
+I learned too late that flocked trees can discolor when stored in a hot attic.
+Each year, I sprayed it with a snow product, but over time, it developed unsightly shades of brown and gray, and the product left dust all over the house.
+I attempted to re-flock the tree, but the old buildup was so extensive that the brown always seeped through the new layer.
+Despite its vintage charm and working lights, I gave the tree away for someone else to enjoy.

-This tree has dozens of stems placed into it.
-Floral stems make a faux tree look real because it takes away some of the artificial perfection.
-Artificial trees have become more lifelike, but they still are a lot more perfect than real trees.
-If you place berry stems or other types of floral stems in your faux tree, you can use them to vary the length of the branches.
-This will make the tree look more natural.
+This tree has dozens of stems tucked into its branches.
+Floral stems make a faux tree look more realistic because they add a touch of natural imperfection.
+Artificial trees have become increasingly lifelike, but they are still too symmetrical to be mistaken for a real tree.
+If you place berry stems or other floral stems in your faux tree, you can use them to vary the length of the branches, resulting in a more natural appearance.

 Sparkly Paper Chains

 Did you make paper chains as a child?
-This paperchain is made out of stiff gold sparkle paper and looks great in the pretty glow of Christmas lights.
-I bought two gold chains from a small shop and then decided to use more chains.
-I went to a craft store and bought sturdy cardstock in sparkly gold.
-After cutting the paper, I hot glued the chain together using clothespins until it dried.
-Here is a link for a similar linked Christmas chain.
+This particular paper chain is crafted from stiff gold sparkly paper and looks beautiful in the warm glow of Christmas lights.
+I bought two gold chains from a little shop, but soon decided to create even more.
+With that in mind, I visited a craft store where I picked up sturdy cardstock in sparkly gold.
+After cutting the paper into strips, I used hot glue to assemble the chain, holding it together with clothespins until the glue dried.
+Here’s a link to a similar Christmas chain for inspiration!

-I made the wooden tree art after seeing some similar art at a store.
-I wanted mine simpler than the ones I saw and knew I had some reclaimed wood at home.
-I cut out the rectangular shapes and drilled a hole in the top for a string.
-Then I hand-painted different types of Christmas trees on them.
-The trees are easy to paint because they are similar to drawing stick figures.
+Inspired by the wooden tree art I admired in a store, I created my version with a simpler design.
+Knowing I had some reclaimed wood at home, I began by cutting out rectangular shapes and drilling holes in the top for string.
+Next, I hand-painted various types of Christmas trees on each piece.
+Painting the trees was effortless, reminiscent of drawing stick figures.

 Christmas Mantle